-This page is for the theoretical physics discussion group I used to organise, and may resurrect.
+This page is for the theoretical physics discussion group I used to organise.
 The idea of the group was to provide an informal environment to discuss recent papers in theoretical physics which make unexpected or otherwise interesting claims.

 The group had a brush with fame when it received this writeup by Louise Mayor, Features Editor at Physics World magazine.
 Dr. Mayor attended the discussion of the PBR theorem along with Jon Cartwright, author of the May 2013 Physics World article on the subject.

 I have included below the blurbs sent out for the discussions, including the referenced papers.
 The blurbs have been changed to the past tense and have had references added as links, but otherwise remain largely unaltered.

 What happens when you fall into a black hole?

 The textbook answer is currently ‘not much, at first’.
 The apparent singularity at the event horizon is a relic of the co-ordinates used by a distant observer, and shouldn't be anything special in the faller's frame.

 However, a recent paper by Polchinski et al. argues that careful consideration of quantum mechanical and thermodynamic effects leads to the conclusion that in fact the faller experiences something rather drastic upon crossing the horizon.
 A readable overview to the paper and its many responses can be found here.

 Heisenberg and the Second Law

 This discussion was on a Nature Communications paper with a title which requires no further exposition: “A violation of the uncertainty principle implies a violation of the second law of thermodynamics”.
 The paper can be found on the arXiv here.